GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetesprometheus.md

 The `--selector` parameter serves the same purpose as the `selector` configuration option.
 For more usage details, please refer to the [official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/){:target="_blank"}.

-In addition, Datakit extends the `selector` functionality to support **Glob matching patterns**.
+In addition, DataKit extends the `selector` functionality to support **Glob matching patterns**.
 For details on writing Glob patterns, see the [Glob Pattern Documentation](https://developers.tetrascience.com/docs/common-glob-pattern#glob-pattern-syntax).
 Here are some examples:

 [:octicons-tag-24: Version-1.65.1](../datakit/changelog.md#cl-1.65.1)